Colombia. Probably my favorite country in the world.

-A country defiantly moving forward.
-Colombia is growing in popularity as a destination for the independent traveler, as it has a lot to offer those who like a true adventure.
+"It's easy to love Colombia as it loves you back" A country definitely moving forward.
+Colombia is growing in popularity as a destination for the independent traveller, as it has a lot to offer those who like a true adventure.
 Almost untouched by the outside world, but even Colombia is opening up to growing tourism, so you will need to get off the tourist trail and embrace the real Colombia.
 Hope you are ready for a great ride, if not just go with it, you will have the best travel experiences ever.
-The Colombian tourist board like to promote "The only danger is wanting to stay" The other danger of wanting to stay longer for men is the beautiful woman (I am talking about the beauty within they have).
-It's easy to make friend's when travelling in Colombia and before long you will meet someone special.
+The Colombian tourist board likes to promote "The only danger is wanting to stay" The other danger of wanting to stay longer for men is the beautiful woman (I am talking about the beauty within them).
+It's easy to make friends when travelling in Colombia and before long you will meet someone special.

 The Colombian people are also hard working, with long working days and those who live and work in Bogota having to commute across the busy city.
 If you are poor, life can be very hard, there is no help like in the UK.

 Someone living on a farm may have to get up very early each morning (4 am) to prepare the fire to cook arepas for the farmers, this could be one of the young children.
 Sometimes this work is harder than normal as the wood is often wet and makes a hard job even harder.
-Colombians do have a lot of talent - it seems everyone knows's how to cook a great meal, without learning to be a chef.
+Colombians do have a lot of talent - it seems everyone knows how to cook a great meal, without learning to be a chef.
 While many people in the UK put a pizza in the oven or buy a takeaway.
 The number one thing with a Colombian woman is cleanliness.
 Even if you think you are a clean person, you will learn there is more to showering once a day.
 And if you are not a clean person then Dios Mio!
-While the Colombian man maybe macho, the Colombian woman is strong mentally and physically.
+While the Colombian man may be macho, the Colombian woman is strong mentally and physically.
 They need to get on with everyday situations without much help financially.
 Support comes from friends and family with what little they can offer.
 And there is no waste, especially with food.
-There is a huge culture difference: Religion the big influence in everyday life, you may hear "gracias a Dios" many times when spending times with Colombians.
+There is a huge cultural difference: Religion is a big influence in everyday life, you may hear "gracias a Dios" many times when spending time with Colombians.
 Many Colombians don't have disposable money to spend on luxuries.
-Like us, the English probably spend money more easily on many things we don't really need and is quite normal for us to eat out and buy coffee/beer on a regular basis.
+Like us, the English probably spend money more easily on many things we don't really need and it is quite normal for us to eat out and buy coffee/beer on a regular basis.
 Urban living is not the same for everyone, there are big gaps between rich and poor.
 70% of education is in the private sector.
 While there is still a large class divide, life for many is changing in Colombia, with more opportunities, Colombia is a happy country, becoming Tierra la Paz (Land of peace) has hope and having a young population there is a lot of energy.

 Bacano - Good, pretty, and lousy